-According to Wikipedia, imposter syndrome is a psychological pattern in which individuals doubt their skills, talents, or accomplishments and have a persistent internalized fear of being exposed as a fraud.
+According to Wikipedia, impostor syndrome is a psychological pattern in which individuals doubt their skills, talents, or accomplishments and have a persistent internalized fear of being exposed as a fraud.

 Psychologists have used the term since the 1970s.
 In a Harvard University study, researchers interviewed people who made over a million dollars in their businesses.

-They discovered that 87% of them still feel like they are an imposter in their own business.
+They discovered that 87% of them still feel like they are an impostor in their own business.

-And having trained thousands of business owners globally, I've personally found that imposter syndrome can affect anyone, no matter their experience, skill level or type of industry.
+And having trained thousands of business owners globally, I've personally found that impostor syndrome can affect anyone, no matter their experience, skill level or type of industry.

 Even when they succeed, they still might say things like, "I just got lucky," or, "Anyone could have done it."

 Even JK Rowling, the author of the Harry Potter books and self-made billionaire, openly admitted that some days, she feels utterly undeserving of her success.